Contract bridge

 Contract bridge, or simply bridge, is a trick-taking card game using a standard 52-card deck.
 In its basic format, it is played by four players in two competing partnerships, with partners sitting opposite each other around a table.
 (Note: In face-to-face games, a convenient table size is 32 to 40 in square or a similarly-sized round table allowing each player to reach to the center of the table during the play of the cards.
 In online computer play, players from anywhere in the world sit at a virtual table.)
-Millions of people play bridge worldwide in clubs, tournaments, online and with friends at home, making it one of the world's most popular card games, particularly among seniors.
-The World Bridge Federation (WBF) is the governing body for international competitive bridge, with numerous other bodies governing it at the regional level.